Walter-Haynes/COGS/README.md

 Events can have zero, one or multiple handlers.

-Unlike C# events, GoCS events can be triggered from outside their parent class.
+Unlike C# events, COGS events can be triggered from outside their parent class.
 This is the trick that lets systems manage the event dispatch.

 There are two styles you can use to declare events.
 These two styles are functionally identical.
 It's just a matter of preference!